PlagueHO/Powershell/DSCTools/README.md

 https://github.com/PlagueHO/Powershell/tree/master/DSCTools/Examples

 ### Todo Items
+- Add Apply-DSCConfig function that will set up an entire DSC environment from a dsc.config xml file.
 - Add ability to build the DSC configuration files if the MOF can't be found but the PS1 file can be found.
 - Force rebuild MOF if the PS1 file is newer.
 - Add support for Nodes to provide credentials to connect to a Pull Server.
 - Add automatic update of module function.
 - Add support for downloading Resource Kit Resouces when PS 5.0 is installed.
+- Add support for specifying a list of Resources to be downloaded with PS 5.0 from PowerShell Get.